MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-govern.md

 - **Written policies:** Written policies serve as the governing framework for the entire enterprise environment.
 They establish the requirements and parameters for data handling, access, and protection.
 These documents ensure consistency and compliance across the organization and provide clear guidelines for employees and IT staff.
 Written policies also serve as a reference point for audits and assessments, which helps identify and address any gaps in security practices.

-- **Data loss protection:** Continuous monitoring and auditing of DLP measures should be conducted to ensure ongoing compliance with confidentiality requirements.
+- **Data loss protection:** Continuous monitoring and auditing of data loss prevention (DLP) measures should be conducted to ensure ongoing compliance with confidentiality requirements.
 This process includes regularly reviewing and updating DLP policies, conducting security assessments, and responding to any incidents that might compromise data confidentiality.
 Establish DLP programmatically across the organization to ensure a consistent and scalable approach to protecting sensitive data.

 ## Monitor compliance and methods of enforcement